Beachcombing on the Oregon Coast

 What natural treasurers might you find?
 Driftwood, seaweed, smooth stones, bits of shell, the skeleton of a crab, sea glass, a bird feather or washed up jellyfish.
 If you are fortunate you might pick up an agate, fossil or piece of petrified wood.
 Rare glass floats are always an exciting find!
 And don't worry about any foam lingering as the water recedes.
 It is not soap or pollution, just organic material whipped frothy by the winds over the waves.

 Rockhounds should know there is a limit of one gallon per day for collecting along the Oregon Coast (and only three gallons total within a year).
 Permits are needed for collecting vertebrate fossils.
-If you have questions or want to fossil hunt with a professional, the Oregon Fossil Guy is a great resource.

 Do not climb or sit on logs along the shoreline as they could roll unexpectedly.
 And always keep an eye on the ocean watching for sneaker waves.